ethereum/remix-project/docs/tutorial_remixd_filesystem.rst

-Accessing sytem files from Remix using Remixd
+Accessing a shared folder in Remix IDE using Remixd
 ===================================================

 .. _tutorial-remixd-filesystem: